Super Bowl XIV: Game summary

 Despite being the underdogs, the Rams managed to hang onto a 13–10 lead at halftime, and a 19–17 lead at the beginning of the fourth quarter.
-But the Steelers held the Rams scoreless in the fourth quarter and scored two touchdowns for the win.
+But the Steelers held the Rams scoreless in the fourth quarter and scored two unanswered touchdowns for the win.
 Despite the game's uneven matchup and the final score, this game is regarded by some as one of the most competitive games in Super Bowl history.
 Overall, the lead changed seven times between both teams, a Super Bowl record (Pittsburgh took the lead 4 times, while Los Angeles took it 3 times).

 First quarter

-The Rams took the opening kickoff but the Steel Curtain forced a three-and-out.
-Then on the Steelers' 7th play of their first possession, quarterback Terry Bradshaw completed a 32-yard pass to fullback Franco Harris to reach the Los Angeles 26-yard line.
-But a third down pass fell incomplete, forcing Pittsburgh to settle for a 41-yard field goal from rookie kicker Matt Bahr.
+The Rams won the coin toss and took the opening kickoff, but the Steel Curtain defense forced a three-and-out.
+Then on the Steelers' seventh play of their first possession, quarterback Terry Bradshaw completed a 32-yard pass to running back Franco Harris to reach the Los Angeles 26-yard line.
+But a deep third down pass intended for wide receiver Lynn Swann fell incomplete, forcing Pittsburgh to settle for a 41-yard field goal by kicker Matt Bahr, giving them an early 3–0 lead.

-Bahr's ensuing kickoff was very short, giving the Rams great field position at their 41-yard line.
-On the first play of the drive, Los Angeles running back Wendell Tyler caught a 6-yard pass from Vince Ferragamo.
-Then on the next play, Tyler took a handoff, ran left, broke some tackles, and ran 39 yards to the Steelers 14-yard line before he was finally dragged down by Pittsburgh defensive back Donnie Shell, the longest run against the Steelers all season.
-Shell saved the touchdown by making the tackle after previously being knocked to the turf five yards past the line of scrimmage.
-6 plays later, fullback Cullen Bryant scored on a 1-yard touchdown run to give the Rams a 7–3 lead.
-The score was the Steelers' first rushing touchdown allowed in Super Bowl competition in franchise history.
+Bahr's ensuing kickoff was very short, giving Los Angeles great field position at their own 41-yard line.
+On the first play of the drive, running back Wendell Tyler caught a 6-yard pass from quarterback Vince Ferragamo.
+Then on the next play, Tyler took a handoff, ran left, broke several tackles, and ran 39 yards to the Steelers 14 before he was finally taken down by safety Donnie Shell.
+This was the longest run against the Steelers all season.
+Shell saved the touchdown by making the tackle after previously being knocked to the turf 5 yards past the line of scrimmage.
+Six plays later, however, running back Cullen Bryant scored on a 1-yard touchdown run to give the Rams their first lead of the game, 7–3.
+The score was the first time the Steelers allowed a rushing touchdown during a Super Bowl in franchise history.

 But the lead did not last long.
-Pittsburgh defensive back Larry Anderson returned the ensuing kickoff 45 yards to his own 47-yard line, and then the Steelers marched 53 yards in 9 plays using every offensive weapon in their arsenal.
-First, Harris ran for 12 yards, halfback Rocky Bleier ran for 1, then tight end Bennie Cunningham caught a pass for 8.
-Bleier ran again for 2, followed by Bradshaw's 12-yard completion to receiver Lynn Swann on the last play of the first quarter.
+Pittsburgh cornerback/kick returner Larry Anderson returned the ensuing kickoff 45 yards to his own 47, and then the Steelers marched 53 yards in 9 plays using every offensive weapon in their arsenal.
+First, Harris ran for 12 yards, running back Rocky Bleier ran for 1, then tight end Bennie Cunningham caught a pass for 8.
+Bleier ran again for 2, followed by Bradshaw's 12-yard completion to Swann to end the first quarter.